 Teaching on seniority, v35-37:

-Opposed to this approach is the more widely accepted interpretation: "Jesus actions of taking the child into the middle of the circle of the disciples, picking him up, and hugging him, illustrate the servant-like attitude that he wishes to inculcate", Marcus.
+On the other hand, "Jesus actions of taking the child into the middle of the circle of the disciples, picking him up, and hugging him, illustrate the servant-like attitude that he wishes to inculcate", Marcus.
 Such is humble service and is regarded by Jesus as if done to him, and similarly regarded by the Father as if done to him.
 Thus, such service determines greatness / precedence / seniority in the kingdom of God.
 So, the service / servanthood that Jesus is referring to is the receiving / welcoming / accepting of a member of lost and broken humanity who grips the slender thread of divine mercy.
 The paidion represents the lost and the disciples are encouraged to receive the lost as Jesus received the lost (and received them), illustrated now in his receiving of the child.
 Such is servanthood of the Jesus kind, a kind defining greatness in the kingdom of God.

-Other interpretive approaches are suggested: The service is often understood in evangelistic terms; "whoever welcomes an evangelist (paidion) welcomes Jesus."
+In passing, we should not that other interpretive approaches are suggested: The service is often understood in evangelistic terms; "whoever welcomes an evangelist (paidion) welcomes Jesus."
 Yet here, the context has nothing whatsoever to do with evangelism.
 Jesus' words are directed to the disciples, not unbelievers.
-The service is also often understood as specifically done to a poor believer, or a believing child, or children in general, or even insignificant humanity, ....., but this seems unlikely.
-It is possible that the idea of receiving a child encapsulates both the receiving of Christ and the receiving of a fellow member of broken humanity who has found forgiveness in Christ.
+The service is also sometimes understood as specifically done to a poor believer, or a believing child, or children in general, or even insignificant humanity, ....., but this seems unlikely.

 Text - 9:30